shivannis/xandr-docs-public/xandr-docs/articles/bidders/synchronize-your-user-ids.md

 ## Storing the mapping with Xandr

 > [!NOTE]
 > As of April 22, 2019, Xandr no longer supports the userdata_javascript and setuid_function fields.
-Bidders can make the setuid call directly
+Bidders can make the setuid call directly.
 >
 > Legacy documentation:
 >